Sahad-77/Criminalmanagementsystem/README.md

 The Criminal Management System is a web-based platform designed for law enforcement agencies to efficiently manage and track criminal activities.
 It features a dual-interface system:

+Public/Front-End Portal

-Public/Front-End Portal: A responsive landing page that provides an overview of the system, displays statistics (e.g., total criminals, active cases), and lists active officers.
+A responsive landing page that provides an overview of the system, displays statistics (e.g., total criminals, active cases), and lists active officers.
 Secure Dashboard: A restricted area for authenticated users (Officers/Investigators) to manage:
 Criminal Records: database of criminals, including status (e.g., wanted) and biometrics.
 Case Management: tracking investigations, evidence, and case status.